DhruvDh/itsc-2214-readings/19_binary_search.md

 - The base case 2: If the element at `arr[index]` is equal to `key`, it means that the key has been found at the current position.
 In this case, the method returns `index` to indicate the location of the key in the array.
 - The recursive case: If neither of the base cases are true, it means that the key has not been found yet and there are more elements to check.
 In this case, the method makes a recursive call to itself with the same array and key, but with an incremented index (`index+1`).
 This way, the method moves forward in the array until it either finds the key or reaches the end.

-The data flows through the recursive calls via the parameters and return values¹[1].
-The parameters (`arr`, `key`, and `index`) help in propagating information forward through the recursive calls until reaching one of the base cases²[2].
-The return values (`-1` or `index`) relay information back from the base case to the original caller³[3].
+The data flows through the recursive calls via the parameters and return values.
+The parameters (`arr`, `key`, and `index`) help in propagating information forward through the recursive calls until reaching one of the base cases.
+The return values (`-1` or `index`) relay information back from the base case to the original caller.

 Let's illustrate this with an example: Suppose we want to search for `5` in the array `{3, 1, 4, 2, 5}` using `linearSearchRecursive`.
 We start by calling `linearSearchRecursive(arr, 5, 0)`, where `arr` is `{3, 1, 4, 2, 5}`, `key` is `5`, and `index` is `0`.
 The recursive tree will look like this: